allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/200-deploy.en.md

 Check the currently deployed pod through the `kubectl get pod` command in the current context.
-Because it is in the `us-west-2` region, it is different from `yaml-us-west-2/00_us_nginx.yaml` **You can see that 5 nginx pods are distributed** as the contents of the file.
+Because it is in the secondary region, it is different from the resut of primary region. **You can see that 5 nginx pods are distributed** as the contents of the yaml file.

 ```
 NAME                                READY   STATUS    RESTARTS   AGE